mesosphere/mesos-dns/docs/docs/tutorial-gce.md

 curl -X POST -H "Content-Type: application/json" http://10.41.40.151:8080/v2/apps -d@mesos-dns.json
 ```

 This command instructs Marathon to launch Mesos-DNS on node `10.14.245.208`.
+The `-v` option allows you to capture detailed warning/error logs for Mesos-DNS that may be useful for debugging.
+You can access the `stdout` and `stderr` for Mesos-DNS through the Mesos webUI, accessible through `http://10.41.40.151:5050` in this example.

 ### Step 4: Configure cluster nodes